alexyan06/Perch/README.md

 - **Chrome extension** (Manifest V3) reports the active tab's URL/title to the Electron app over a local WebSocket, since a browser tab's real content is invisible to OS-level window polling alone.
+- **Nudge wording is state-first and varied.** At the start of a session, Perch makes one small text request for several task-aware ending fragments for each nudge state.
+The app always supplies the core message itself—for example, that you're off task and should get back to the declared task—then rotates the fragments without repeats.
+If that request fails or no API key is configured, a built-in message pack keeps nudges working.
 - **Past sessions** are saved locally, individually deletable, and a rolling last-7-days trends view — reusing the same charts as a single session's summary — sits above the list.